poweringsrl/cakephp-soldo/README.md

 ### Configure the datasource

-Add the following to the "Datasources" item in the `config/app.php` file:
+Add the following to the _Datasources_ item in the `config/app.php` file:

 ```php
 return [